-Randomized controlled studies that compared the effects of added Eldepryl or placebo in participants receiving levodopa/carbidopa showed that Eldepryl was significantly superior to placebo on all three principal objectives measures assessed: Change from baseline in daily levodopa/carbidopa dose; the amount of ‘off-time‘; and participants’ self-assessment of treatment success.
-Beneficial effects also were observed on other symptom-improvement measures.
+Randomized controlled studies that compared the effects of added Eldepryl or placebo in participants receiving levodopa/carbidopa showed that Eldepryl was significantly superior to placebo on all three principal objectives measures assessed: change from baseline in daily levodopa/carbidopa dose, the amount of off-time, and participants’ self-assessment of treatment success.
+Beneficial effects were also observed on other symptom-improvement measures.

-Although there is no evidence from controlled studies that Eldepryl has a beneficial effect in the absence of concurrent levodopa therapy, double-blind studies in people recently diagnosed with PD showed that participants receiving Eldepryl monotherapy managed significantly longer without levodopa therapy than those receiving placebo.
+Although there is no evidence from controlled studies that Eldepryl has a beneficial effect in the absence of concurrent levodopa therapy, double-blind studies in people recently diagnosed with Parkinson’s disease showed that participants receiving Eldepryl monotherapy managed significantly longer without levodopa therapy than those receiving placebo.
 These participants also maintained the ability to work longer.

-It is to be taken orally twice a day, usually at breakfast and with lunch.
+Eldepryl is to be taken orally twice a day, usually at breakfast and with lunch.
 It may be started on a low dose and increased after six weeks to the ideal dose.

 Eldepryl should not be taken together with antidepressants containing fluoxetine.

 After discontinuing Eldepryl, five weeks should elapse before treatment is restarted.

 Foods that are high in tyramine, an amino acid that helps regulate blood pressure may cause high blood pressure that can be life-threatening.
 Therefore, these foods must not be eaten while taking Eldepryl and for 14 days after stopping the treatment: